 Oracle Corp.
-(ORCL) co-President and Chief Financial Officer Safra Catz said the company can sustain its growth rate by offering products for businesses to analyze information and do more of their computing over the Internet.
+(ORCL:US) co-President and Chief Financial Officer Safra Catz said the company can sustain its growth rate by offering products for businesses to analyze information and do more of their computing over the Internet.

 Oracle, the world’s largest supplier of database software and second-largest maker of business applications, can continue profit growth of 20 percent seen during the past seven years, Catz said at a meeting with financial analysts in San Francisco.